nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 Setup
 =====

-Before building and running the sample, make sure that you complete the following steps:
+Before building and running the sample, complete the following steps:

 1. Select the device to be tested.
 2. Select the LwM2M server to be used for testing and register the device on it.
 You can also optionally enable notifications for the resources so that the resources are actively monitored by the server.